VladAndreiRosoiu/CarRental/README.md

 # CarRentalApp
-A car rental management application.
+A car rental management application, using hard coded data.
+To be refactored later to use a proper database.